All About Mercury Vapor Lamps

 Mercury Vapor Lamp vs. Fluorescent/CFL

-As we have already mentioned, mercury vapor lamps offer a lot of great advantages -- vivid light and long lamp life -- which have given them the nickname of "the workhorse" of lighting, making them great choices for places that need reliable lighting such as streetlights and sports arenas.
+As we have already mentioned, mercury vapor lamps offer a lot of great advantages -- vivid light and long lamp life -- which has given them the nickname of "the workhorse" of lighting, making them great choices for places that need reliable lighting such as streetlights and sports arenas.

 On the flip side, fluorescents and CFLs do have certain characteristics that help make up for some of the disadvantages with mercury vapor lamps.
 For instance, fluorescents take much less time to heat up and emit light.
 Plus they offer even longer lamp life and greater energy efficiency.